Poor sleep, stress, strains, injury, and possibly certain personality characteristics may increase the risk of fibromyalgia.

 Getting enough sleep

-Doctors may prescribe low doses of tricyclic antidepressants Antidepressants In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more .
+Doctors may prescribe low doses of tricyclic antidepressants Antidepressants Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more .
 These drugs are taken by mouth 1 or 2 hours before bedtime and are used only to improve sleep rather than to relieve depression.
 They include trazodone, amitriptyline, and nortriptyline.
-Cyclobenzaprine, a muscle relaxant, can also help people sleep.
+Cyclobenzaprine, a muscle relaxant, can also help people sleep to some degree.
 Like tricyclic antidepressants, cyclobenzaprine is taken only at bedtime.
 These drugs are usually safer than sedatives, most of which can be habit-forming.
 However, tricyclic antidepressants and cyclobenzaprine can have side effects, such as drowsiness and dry mouth, particularly in older people.
 Taking these drugs at other times can cause daytime drowsiness.

-Pregabalin (an antiseizure drug Antiseizure drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more sometimes used to relieve pain), duloxetine, and milnacipran are sometimes used to treat fibromyalgia.
-These drugs may help when used as part of a treatment program that includes improving sleep, exercising, and managing stress.
+Pregabalin (an antiseizure drug Antiseizure drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more sometimes used to relieve pain), duloxetine, and milnacipran are sometimes used to treat fibromyalgia.
+These drugs may help somewhat when used as part of a treatment program that includes improving sleep, exercising, and managing stress.

 Occasionally, local anesthetics Local anesthesia and regional anesthesia Surgery is the term traditionally used to describe procedures (called surgical procedures) that involve manually cutting or stitching tissue to treat diseases, injuries, or deformities.
 However... read more (such as lidocaine) are injected directly into a particularly tender area, but these injections should not be used repetitively.